Substra/substra-documentation/docs/source/operations/getting-started.rst

 * Deploy the frontend.
 You can use two methods (described below)

-  a. local server: Execute the following command:
+  a.
+Local server: Execute the following command:

     .. code-block:: bash